 The first effect is ocean acidification, which is caused by the excess CO2 concentration alone.
 This occurs in the short term – that is, immediately or within a few years.
 According to most sources, 25% of excess CO2 is absorbed by the oceans, which has caused the ocean’s acidity to rise by about 30% since the pre-industrial period.
 An important but frequently overlooked fact is that a sharp reduction in the atmospheric CO2 concentration will cause CO2 to outgas from the ocean.
 Although this makes it more difficult to reduce warming, it allows at least some human control over the acidification problem.

-The second effect is ocean warming, which is caused by excess GHG concentrations as a whole.
-This also occurs in the short term because 95% of the warming attributed to GHGs is quickly absorbed by the ocean.
+The second effect is ocean warming and the resultant deoxygenation, which are caused by excess GHG concentrations as a whole.
+These also occur in the short term because 95% of the warming attributed to GHGs is quickly absorbed by the ocean.
 The remaining 5% is absorbed by the land, ice, and atmosphere.
 Because of the ocean’s massive bulk, its surface has warmed by less than one degree Celsius, and its depths even less.
-However, the total quantity of this added heat is enormous: if it had gone into the atmosphere instead, the latter would have warmed by 36º C. (No typo: thirty-six degrees Celsius.)
+However, the total quantity of this added heat is enormous: if it had gone into the atmosphere instead, the latter would have warmed by an astonishing 36º C.

 To summarize, excess GHG concentrations have three major environmental impacts: